 Once you've found a dentist, they will evaluate the nature of your dental emergency and determine the best treatment option.

 If your tooth has been knocked out, the dentist may attempt to put it back in place.
-This is more likely to be successful if you see your dentist within 30 minutes of the injury, explains the American Association of Endodontists (AAE), though it may still be possible if the tooth has been knocked out for longer.
+This is more likely to be successful if you see your dentist within 30 minutes of the injury, explains the Endodontic Society of South Africa(ESOC), though it may still be possible if the tooth has been knocked out for longer.

-If you experience a tooth abscess, the goal is to get rid of the infection, explains the Mayo Clinic.
+If you experience a tooth abscess, the goal is to get rid of the infection.
 An emergency dentist may make a small cut in the abscess to drain the pus, and sometimes, a root canal may also be necessary.
 If the tooth can't be saved, the dentist will extract it.

 A dental emergency can certainly be scary, but rest assured that there are emergency dentists available 24/7 to ensure that you receive the treatment you need, whether they be your regular dentist, an on-call specialist or an emergency medicine provider.